 Great Places to Eat and Drink in TJ

 If you are a Caesar Salad aficionado or want to be able to tell your friends that you had a Caesar salad where it originated, then Caesar’s

 (located at Revolución Avenue between 4th and 5th Street) is the place to go.
 With claims that they invented the Caesar salad, you will not find a more authentic dish.
 Your salad is prepared at your table with whole, not shredded romaine leaves, fresh egg, chopped anchovies, freshly squeezed lime, and crushed garlic by one of their friendly servers.
 The menu here extends far beyond salad but the Caesar salad makes them famous.

 If you are looking for something more substantial than a salad, or you are with a group that just can’t agree on what to eat, Telefonica Gastro Park

 located at Boulevard Aguacaliente #8924 is the solution.
 Here you will find a collection of food trucks that offer up gourmet food that runs the gamut from fish tacos

 This is a great choice for families.
 The adults get the quality food they crave in a relaxed kid-friendly outdoor setting.
 And, with so many choices there is sure to be something to please everyone on a budget.

-A favorite past time in Rosarito is horseback rides on the beach.
-Step onto the beach just outside to hotel and you will find vacqueros (cowboys) waiting with their horses.
+A favorite pastime in Rosarito is horseback rides on the beach.
+Step onto the beach just outside the hotel and you will find vaqueros (cowboys) waiting with their horses.